nishantsinghdev/WebViewApp2/README.md

 An Android App in Kotlin to create a WebWiew to display a Web Page

-Inject Kotlin's functions in JavaScript with the same name as the another JS function to override its call when opened on this app to display a toast in place of an alert as in JS.
+Inject Kotlin's functions in JavaScript with the same name as the another JS function

+Override target JS function's call when opened on this app by Overwriting the variable JObj containing a Window Object by re-assigining it with a Kotlin Object's name (in String) by putting it under pre-defined ECMA6 function : eval() during assignment to make name (a String) to a String Template.

 # index.html
 WebView Page 2